 • Shadowing of professional Stage Manager

-• One-on-one guidance from the Education Coordinator
+• One-on-one guidance from the Director of Education

 • Cross-departmental work within Keegan